stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/02_document_view.rst

            self._listeners = set()

-In addition to the value, the ``self._listeners`` member variable holds references to external objects interested in being notified about changes.
+In addition to the value, the ``self._listeners`` member variable holds references to Views interested in being notified about changes.
 We use a python set instead of a list to prevent accidental registration of the same object twice.
 Interested objects can register and unregister through the following methods

 .. code-block:: python